-- Educating employees about their rights and the union - Supporting employees with problems or grievances and ensuring all terms of the contract are implemented. - Paying for arbitration costs if a grievance cannot be resolved with the University - Organizing events on relevant topics like visa/immigration rights, taxes, equity and inclusion in science, etc. - Future contract negotiations - Local Union advocacy efforts on public policy that supports research and researchers
+- Supporting employees with problems or grievances and ensuring all terms of the contract are implemented. - Paying for arbitration costs if a grievance cannot be resolved with the University - Organizing events on relevant topics like visa/immigration rights, taxes, equity and inclusion in science, etc. - Future contract negotiations - Local Union advocacy efforts on public policy that supports research and researchers